-The Directors take pleasure in presenting the Fifty-Fifth Annual Report together withthe audited financial statements for the year ended March 31 2016.
-With the challengingeconomic conditions of the previous year continuing into 2015 your Company has focused onimproving productivity eliminating waste re-aligning the cost structure and increasingmarket share.
+The Directors take pleasure in presenting the Sixtieth Annual Report together with inter-aliaits annexures and audited financial statements for the year ended March 31 2021.
+Theconsolidated performance of the Company and its subsidiaries has been referred to whereverrequired.

 | || |

 S t a n d a l o n e

 C o n s o l i d a t e d

 | ||2 0 2 0 - 2 1 ||2019-20 ||2 0 2 0 - 2 1 ||2019-20 |

 | ||(f in Lacs) ||(f in Lacs) ||(f in Lacs) ||(f in Lacs) |

 |APPROPRIATION OF PROFIT: || || || || |